Patricia

-Patricia is a female given name of Latin origin.
-Derived from the Latin word patrician, meaning "noble"; it is the feminine form of the masculine given name Patrick.
-The name Patricia was the second most common female name in the United States according to the 1990 US Census.
-Another well-known variant of this is "Patrice".
+Patricia is a feminine given name of Latin origin.
+Derived from the Latin word patrician, meaning 'noble', it is the feminine form of the masculine given name Patrick.
+Another well-known variant is Patrice.

 According to the US Social Security Administration records, the use of the name for newborns peaked at #3 from 1937 to 1943 in the United States, after which it dropped in popularity, sliding to #745 in 2016.
 From 1928 to 1967, the name was ranked among the top 11 female names.

 In Portuguese and Spanish-speaking Latin-American countries, the name Patrícia/Patricia is common as well, pronounced [paˈtɾisiɐ] in Portuguese and [paˈtɾisja] in Spanish.
 In Catalan and Portuguese it is written Patrícia, while in Italy, Germany and Austria Patrizia is the form, pronounced [paˈtrittsja] in Italian and [paˈtʁiːtsi̯a] in German.
 In Polish, the variant is Patrycja, pronounced [paˈtrɨt͡sja].
 It is also used in Romania, in 2009 being the 43rd most common name for baby girls.